Sandra L. Caron

 Orono, ME 04469-5749

 Bio: Sandra L. Caron is professor of family relations and human sexuality at the University of Maine.
-She is also a member of the Women’s, Gender, and Sexuality Studies faculty.
+She is the program coordinator for Human Development and Family Studies.

-Caron has received numerous recognitions for her work, including being inducted in the Maine Women’s Hall of Fame in 2023.
+Caron has been recognized numerous times for her work, including being inducted in the Maine Women’s Hall of Fame in 2023.
 In 2019, she received the Distinguished Maine Professor Award (To download and read Dr. Caron’s speech at the 2019 commencement ceremony, click here).
-In addition, she has been honored with two out of the three UMaine Presidential awards: UMaine’s Presidential Outstanding Teaching Award and the Presidential Public Service Award.
+In addition, she has been honored with two out of the three UMaine Presidential awards: UMaine’s Presidential Outstanding Teaching Award in 1998 and the Presidential Public Service Award in 2002.
 In 2013, she was recognized by the Mabel Wadsworth Women’s Health Center for her lifelong contribution to sexual and reproductive health.
 In 1999, she received the Margaret Vaughn Award from Maine Family Planning for her outstanding contribution to sexuality education.

 She hosts her own website: College Sex Talk.
 For 20 years she wrote a weekly column for The Maine Campus newspaper called “Sex Matters,” in which she answered college student’s questions.
 It was one of the longest running weekly columns on sexuality in a college newspaper.
 She also hosted a show on WMEB campus radio by the same name.

 Caron has been a member of the American Association of Sex Educators Counselors and Therapists, as well as the Society for the Scientific Study of Sexuality for over 30 years.
 For many summers, she has offered a travel course, Human Sexuality in Europe, taking students to London, Amsterdam and Stockholm to see firsthand how other countries deal with sexuality issues.

 Ph.D. in Human Development, 1986, Syracuse University